 A selection of tales and mysteries about tragedy and despair.
 The lives of people that have left their everlasting mark on the landscape, now hidden amongst brambles, whispered in the wind or sparkling in the shadows.
 From country houses to isolated beaches, lonely roads to hidden earthworks, the county of Dorset is full of ruins and remains of life gone by.
 Every bump, crossroads, woodland or river has some story to tell.

-I struggled with keeping it to 12, there are so many more including the Saxons at Badbury Rings, the Romans at Compton Valence, the prisoners in Dorchester and the smugglers of Chettle (walk coming soon!).
+I struggled with keeping it to 12, there are so many more including the Raven at Badbury Rings, the skull at Bettiscombe, the Gabbygammies at Ashmore, Woodwoses at Yellowham, Romans at Compton Valence, an escaped prisoner in Dorchester, smugglers of Chettle and the angry, ancient horserider on Bottlebush Down (walk coming soon!).

 Where do you dare to go?!

 Famous for its Portland limestone arch, the popular beach has been known to play host to those from the spiritual world too.
 Sailors have reported seeing girls dancing on the pebbles and in the water, below the natural arch.
 But some have even heard screams.
 Once all the girls are in the water, they disappear.
 It is suggested that these young ladies may have been maidservants at the nearby Lulworth Castle, the Castle that suffered a devastating fire in 1929.
 It is thought that maybe the girls were running for their lives; only meet their fate in the sea, here at Durdle Door.